Our HistoryAbout WISE

 Natalie Orona Baldwin is a Speech-Language Pathologist and Listening and Spoken Language Certified Auditory-Verbal Therapist.
 She received her undergraduate and graduate degrees in the field of Communication Disorders from Auburn University.
 Throughout her career, Natalie has helped hundreds of children and their families achieve spoken language.
 She has worked in a variety of settings including a multidisciplinary cochlear implant team, outpatient clinics, spoken language preschool, GA public schools and the private school setting.
 She has extensive knowledge in treatment of children with Hearing Loss/Cochlear Implants, Autism, Cerebral Palsy, Down Syndrome, as well as a variety of other developmental delays.
 Natalie has served as an Auditory-Verbal Therapy mentor to graduate student interns, teachers of the deaf and Speech-Language Pathologists who serve hearing impaired students with cochlear implants in the school setting.
 She has presented at many professional conferences and enjoys advocating for families to access listening and spoken language services for their children.
 While working at the Children’s of Alabama Hospital, Natalie was one of the founding members of the WISE school in Birmingham, AL. Natalie works with WISE in the development and leadership of the parent advocacy group.

-Jamie Cleveland Stone graduated magna cum laude from the University of Alabama with a Bachelor of Arts degree in Communicative Disorders, with a minor in Human Development and Family Studies.
+Jamie Stone graduated magna cum laude from the University of Alabama with a Bachelor of Arts degree in Communicative Disorders, with a minor in Human Development and Family Studies.
 She participated in the undergraduate clinical program at Alabama where she received supervised, hands-on clinical practice in speech therapy with children.
 In August of 2016, Jamie joined the Woolley Institute for Spoken-Language Education as a classroom assistant.
-Her role at WISE began to expand beyond the classroom, and in 2021, Jamie became the admininstrative assistant.
-She is also the volunteer coordinator for WISE.
+Her role at WISE began to expand beyond the classroom, and in 2021, Jamie accepted a new position as administrative assistant.
+She also serves as the volunteer coordinator for WISE.
 Jamie is passionate about WISE and the community it creates for families across Alabama.
 Jamie enjoys traveling to new places with her husband, Brett, and spending time with her family.

 Teacher of the Deaf and Hearing